Updated May 2022

-Are you considering diversifying your investment portfolio by investing in crude oil?
-It’s clear that the world’s energy needs are changing, and sophisticated investors are putting in billions of dollars in the drilling of oil and reaping desirable results.
+It’s clear that the world’s energy needs are changing, and sophisticated investors are putting in billions of dollars in the drilling of and investing in oil and reaping desirable results.
 Sometimes the prices of oil change even daily because of forces like supply and demand in the oil market.
 These fluctuations in oil prices can make it confusing to invest in the energy sector even for seasoned investors.
 What’s undeniable is that crude oil investment can help diversify your portfolio and act as a hedge against inflation.

 How Demand and Supply Affect the Price of Oil